 Don’t forget, lowering the population of deer ticks in your Worcester yard is as easy as following the 6 Cs of tick control.

-For the best protection against deer ticks on your property, Mosquito Squad of Worcester offers tick spray that will eliminate 85-90% of the ticks in your yard.
+For the best protection against deer ticks on your property, Mosquito Squad of Worcester offers tick mist that will eliminate 85-90% of the ticks in your yard.